ianlcurtis/migration-test-harness/database/PROMPT_1_TEST_CASE_DESIGN.md

 1. **This is Phase 1 only** - Do NOT generate CSV or SQL files yet
 2. **Be thorough** - The test case design will be reviewed by humans
 3. **Be specific** - Each test case should have enough detail to implement
+4. **Define test data ID ranges** - MUST specify starting IDs for test data in each table (PROMPT 2 will use these exact ranges)
-4. **Think about dependencies** - Most bugs occur at dependency boundaries
+5. **Think about dependencies** - Most bugs occur at dependency boundaries
-5. **Consider the procedure type** - Read-only and data-modifying procedures need different verification approaches
+6. **Consider the procedure type** - Read-only and data-modifying procedures need different verification approaches
-6. **Coverage matters** - Aim for comprehensive coverage, not just basic happy path
+7. **Coverage matters** - Aim for comprehensive coverage, not just basic happy path
-7. Include a matrix specifying the code coverage of the generated tests.
+8. **Include a matrix** - Specify code coverage of the generated tests
+9. **ID consistency** - All test cases should use IDs within the defined test data ranges

 ---